koihin/diceandgames/content/post/rtz-central.md

 #### Q4.
 I have some ideas for better mission scenarios, can I play those?
 Ans: Yes of course!
 Even better, contact us with your scenarios and ideas and we will see if we can fit them into later rounds of the campaign!

+#### Q5.
+Can I play multiple games and submit them separately each campaign round?
+Ans: Yes, provided they are with different commanders.
+Does this mean you can't play mulitple games with the same commander each week?
+Yes, you can play multiple linked games with the same player but you submit it as one result, giving your final VP tally across the battles.
+For example, you might want to play 3 Skirmish size game with a friend in an evening, you won the first game with 10 VPs, lost the second with 6 VPs, and won the last again with 8 VPs, you submit your final result as 10+6+8=24VPs.
+You indicate you are the Defender or Attacker base on your final battle.